VFPX/ParallelFox/README.md

 ParallelFox also takes advantage of Doug Hennig's [Favorites for IntelliSense](http://www.stonefield.com/techpap.aspx), which Doug also used in the [MY project for Sedna](http://vfpx.codeplex.com/wikipage?title=Sedna#MY).
 This greatly simplifies the ParallelFox interfaces and provides extra details while you are coding.

 ## Installation
 - Download and unzip the latest stable release from the Releases page.
-Grab ParallelFox_x.x.zip, rather than the Source Code zip file GitHub automatically creates.
+Grab **ParallelFox_x.x.zip**, rather than the Source Code zip file GitHub automatically creates.
   - Alternatively, you can clone the repository or download the latest files, although this may contain experimental/unstable changes.
 As a minimum, you need all files in the root ParallelFox folder, as well as the **ffi** subdirectory.
 - **DO INSTALL** to register ParallelFox.exe and install the IntelliSense scripts.
 - See the "Installation" topic in the Help file for details.